Norway's ruling party backs oil drilling around Arctic islands

 Waters off Lofoten are estimated to hold 8 percent of Norway’s undiscovered oil and gas resources with seismic tests identifying 50 prospects that could hold recoverable reserves or around 1.27 billion barrels of oil equivalent, the petroleum directorate said earlier.

-With Labour’s support, Norway’s top three parties now favor exploration in the area, raising the chance that the next government would begin the process.
+With Labour’s support, Norway’s top three parties now favour exploration in the area, raising the chance that the next government would begin the process.
+(Reporting by Terje Solsvik and Balazs Koranyi; Editing by Erica Billingham)